Skip to main content

 If you don't need user registration on your website, you can disable registration via users > manage > options.
 If unknown users have already registered, you can delete them immediately.

-If you do not use Joomla's default contact form, check anyway that no demo information is stored in components > contacts.
-These demo persons can be abused by spam robots to send spam or unnecessarily load your server.
+If you do not use Joomla's default contact form, still check that no demo information is stored under components > contacts.
+These demo persons can be abused by spam robots to send spam or unnecessarily burden your server.

 When you delete something in Joomla, it is not yet gone from the database.
-It is still in the recycle garbage can.
-The recycle bin can be found in menu items, articles and categories, fields and field groups, ads, messages, contacts, news feeds, tags and modules.
+It is still in the recycle bin.
+The recycle bin can be found in menu items, articles and categories, fields and field groups, advertisements, messages, contacts, news feeds, tags and modules.

 prullenbak

-Better Trash(https://www.regularlabs.com/extensions/bettertrash) from Regular Labs is a handy extension that lets you empty your garbage cans in a smarter way.
+Better Trash(https://www.regularlabs.com/extensions/bettertrash) from Regular Labs is a handy extension that lets you empty your bins in a smarter way.

-A clean website provides a faster and more pleasant management, better security and probably (nothing official is known about this yet) an easier transition to Joomla 4, so what are you waiting for?
+A tidy website makes for faster and more pleasant management, better security and probably (nothing official is known about this yet) an easier transition to Joomla 4, so what are you waiting for?

 About Jeroen